anton-k/mig/docs/src/08-client.md

 ...
 ```

+## Examples of the clients

 You can find examples of the clients in the `examples` directory of the mig repo.
+There are several examples:

+* [`HelloClient`](https://github.com/anton-k/mig/tree/main/examples/mig-example-apps/HelloClient) - basic hello world client
+* [`RouteArgsClient`](https://github.com/anton-k/mig/tree/main/examples/mig-example-apps/RouteArgsClient) - client with many routes and all sorts of inputs
+* [`CounterClient`](https://github.com/anton-k/mig/tree/main/examples/mig-example-apps/CounterClient) - how to build client and server from the same code